GovReady/kelvin/README.md

 `vm/basic/vbkick-templates` provides vbkick virtual machine configuration files for building VirtualBox VM's from source ISO and kick start files.

-# Related Readings, Projects
+# Related Readings
+[Building a Modern Security Engineering Organization](http://www.slideshare.net/zanelackey/building-a-modern-security-engineering-organization) - Excellent Slideshare by former head of security for Etsy; key lesson is sharing information with everyone and use penetration risks to identify risk patterns not if app is secure.

 [DevOpsAudit](http://bit.ly/DevOpsAudit) - Crowd source effort to assemble "authoritative guidance of how management and auditors should conduct audits where DevOps practices are in place"

 [Automate Compliance with BDD Tools](http://www.conjur.net/blog/2014/06/30/automate-compliance-with-bdd-tools.html) - A blog post musing on incorporating a security control test from policy into a cucumber test

+# Related Projects
+[OpenSCAP](https://github.com/GovReady/easyscap-output-demo) - Open Source NIST Certified SCAP 1.2 toolkit (on GitHub at https://github.com/OpenSCAP/openscap)

+[SSG SCAP Security Guide](https://fedorahosted.org/scap-security-guide/) - security guidance, baselines, and associated validation mechanism; currently supporting SCAP for RHEL6, JBOSS

 [GovReady](https://github.com/GovReady/govready) - Toolkit for getting open source apps ready for secure, approved government use (Friendly wrapper around OpenScap)

+[FISMA-Ready Ubuntu](https://github.com/fisma-ready/ubuntu-lts) - A hardened baseline guide for Ubuntu LTS versions published by GSA's 18F

 [EasySCAP](https://github.com/GovReady/easyscap) - A simple (but equivalent) format for writing SCAP tests by GovReady.
 Also [EasySCAP Output Demo](https://github.com/GovReady/easyscap-output-demo) for YAML version of SCAP of SCAP-Security-Guide

-[OpenSCAP](https://github.com/GovReady/easyscap-output-demo) - Open Source NIST Certified SCAP 1.2 toolkit (on GitHub at https://github.com/OpenSCAP/openscap)

-[SSG SCAP Security Guide](https://fedorahosted.org/scap-security-guide/) - security guidance, baselines, and associated validation mechanism; currently supporting SCAP for RHEL6, JBOSS

 [Aqueduct](https://fedorahosted.org/aqueduct/) - Attempt to gather together automated changes to RHEL to meet government and Defense Department security compliance; uses bash and puppet.